Regan Walker

-Regan Craig Walker (born 4 June 1996) is a former English footballer who played for Bury.
+Regan Craig Walker (born 4 June 1996) is an English former footballer who played for Bury.

 Career

 Born in Manchester, Walker began his career with Bury having previously been at Manchester City's academy.
 He made his Football League debut on 2 November 2013 in a 3–1 defeat against Torquay United.

 On 27 March 2014, he joined Conference Premier club Hyde on loan until the end of the season.

 After leaving Bury at the end of the season he discovered a tumour on his leg and was diagnosed with Ewing's sarcoma, a rare form of cancer that forced him to retire from football.